Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant-on-EC2.md

 **Access with ssh**

-The nodes set up are named to two groups.
+The nodes created are placed in one of two categories.

-One group contains `TachyonMaster`, `TachyonMaster2` and so on, representing all Tachyon masters, one of them is leader, others are standbys, `TachyonMaster` is the master for other softwares like Hadoop.
-Each node also has workers for Tachyon and for other softwares like Hadoop.
+One category contains `TachyonMaster`, `TachyonMaster2` and so on, representing all Tachyon masters;
+one of them is the leader, and the others are standbys. `TachyonMaster` is also the master for other software, like Hadoop.
+Each node also runs workers for Tachyon and and for other software like Hadoop.

-Another group contains `TachyonWorker1`, `TachyonWorker2` and so on, each node purely has workers for Tachyon and for other softwares like Hadoop.
+Another group contains `TachyonWorker1`, `TachyonWorker2` and so on, each node runs workers for Tachyon and other software like Hadoop.

 To ssh into a node, run